 At Key Stage Three level: Physics is studied as a separate subject in Years 7- 9.
 It is taught by specialist teachers in subject-specific laboratories.
 IT facilities are used widely in the physics curriculum to support teaching and learning.

-At GCSE level: the Edexcel IGCSE Physics specification is followed.
+At GCSE level: the AQA GCSE Physics specification is followed.
 The content is covered throughout Years 9-11 and is examined through two written papers at the end of Year 11 which test understanding of facts and theories as well as recall of practical procedures.
-There is no controlled assessment or coursework aspect to the IGCSE.
-The IGCSE is considered to be extremely good preparation for A-level.
+There is no controlled assessment or coursework aspect to the GCSE.

 At A-level: the AQA Physics Specification A is followed.
 The course is challenging, but good grades are achieved through hard work and determination.